-Attachment 7, Invoice Dispute Notification
+Attachment 8: Invoice Dispute Notification

 INVOICE DATE

 GRANTEE ADDRESS INVOICE NUMBER

-INVOICE AMOUNT S
+INVOICE AMOUNT s

 DATE INVOICE RECEIVED

 GRANT AGREEMENT NUMBER

 The invoice referenced above is disputed for the following reasons:

-Request reimbursement for expenses not in the Budget Detail Inv Invoiced for indirect cost reimbursement
+Request reimbursement for expenses not in the Budget Detail Invoiced for indirect cost reimbursement

-Invoiced for incidental costs or travel costs outside of CA Work performed prior to the Grant start or end date
+Invo piced for incidental costs or travel costs outside of CA Work performed prior to the Grant start or end date

-Insufficient evidence of progress made or task completion Invoice submitted without using required temple equired templates
+Insufficient evidence of progress made or task completion Invoice submitted without using required templates

-Insufficient supporting document for reimbursement Progress Report or Final Report not included with invoi not included with invoice
+Insufficient supporting document for reimbursement Progress Report or Final Report not included with invoice

-Invoice not submitted by 5:00 p.m. on the required due date Request reimbursement through another funding source
+Invoice not submitted by 5:00 p.m. on the required due date Request reimbursement through another funding source gh another funding source

-Other not listed above:
+Oth er not listed above:

 Comments:

-THIS NOTIF FICATION IS A FOLLOW UP TO A PHONE CONVERSATION WIT H THE GRANTEE OR DESIGNEE WI HOSE NAME APPEARS
+THIS NOTII BELOW.
+FICATION IS A FOLLOW UP TO A PHONE CONVERSATION I WIT H THE GRANTEE OR DESIGNEE WHOSE NAME APPEARS

 NAME DATE OF CONVERSATION

-IF YOU HAV /E ANY QUESTIONS REGARDING THIS DISPUTE, CONTACT :
+IF YOU HAY VE ANY QUESTIONS REGARDING THIS DISPUTE, CONTAC T:

 NAME TELEPHONE NUMBER (include Area Code)

-TURN A COPY OF THIS NOTIFICATOIN WITH THE RRECTED INVOICE TO: STATE OF CALIFORN IIA USE ONLY
+STATE OF CALIFORNIA USE ONLY

-DATE DISPUTE RESOLVED INITIALS
+URN A COPY OF THIS NOTIFICATOIN WITH THE RECTED INVOICE TO: DATE DISPUTE RESOLVED INITIALS

-RESOLUTION
+RESOLUTION •

-Exhibit C, General Terms and Conditions
+Exhibit C. General Terms and Conditions